 Tools To Keep You Going When Things Get Tough

-Keep a stocked tool box with the basics you would need to make small repairs.
+Keep a stocked toolbox with the basics you would need to make small repairs.
 The trick is to balance what you will need for repairs with the space it will take.
 The very basics would include a set of screwdrivers, wrenches, fix-a-flat, wire, pliers, nuts and bolts, and perhaps small backups of parts that need to be randomly replaced such as spark plugs, and headlight bulbs.
-Radiator sealant, putty and duct tape in a fix it can temporarily seal a damaged fuel tank, seat, and come in handy in many emergency situations.
-Whether you are alone or in a small group a wench is imperative for getting out of a tight situation, or in worst case scenario righting a flipped ATV.
+Radiator sealant, putty, and duct tape in a fix-it can temporarily seal a damaged fuel tank, seat, and come in handy in many emergency situations.
+Whether you are alone or in a small group a wench is imperative for getting out of a tight situation, or in the worst-case scenario righting a flipped ATV.

 Food and Drink

 Do not forget to pack a lunch if you are going out for more than half a day, and pack plenty of drinks no matter how long you plan on being gone.
 Extras like high-calorie energy bars, and beef jerky stored wherever you can fit, may just save the day if you decide to camp or become stranded.